The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Discussion

 \subsection{Implications for SLSN models}

-Although SLSNe have not been discussed as high-energy neutrino sources frequently, they are good candidates of high-energy neutrino sources (see \citealt{pitik2022ApJ...929..163P} for possible association between IC-200530 \& AT2019fdr).
+Although SLSNe have not been discussed as high-energy neutrino sources frequently, they are good candidates of high-energy neutrino sources (See \citealt{pitik2022ApJ...929..163P} for possible association between IC-200530 \& AT2019fdr as a SLSN.
+However, AT2019fdr is also considered to be a TDE; cf.~\citealt{reusch2022}.).
 The power source of SLSNe are still uncertain \citep{moriya2024arXiv240712302M}, and three models are actively discussed: radioactive decay of a large amount of $^{56}$Ni, CSM interaction, and energy injection by a central remnant.
 Although high-energy neutrinos are unlikely to be produced for the radioactive-decay scenario, the other two power-sources have been actively discussed as high-energy neutrino sources in the context of core-collapse SNe \citep{2011murase,zirakashvili2016APh....78...28Z,petropoulou2017MNRAS.470.1881P,fang2020ApJ...904....4F,kimura2024arXiv240918935K} and neutron-star mergers \citep{fang2017ApJ...849..153F,muchopadhyay2024arXiv240704767M}.
 Both of these scenarios predict that the time window for neutrino emission is about $10-30$ days, which is a good match with the multiplet alert.

-The main differences of neutrino signals in these two models are their expected neutrino spectra: CSM interaction SNe produce neutrinos via $pp$ channel with shock-accelerated CRs, which leads to the canonical spectra of $dN/dE_\nu \sim E_\nu^{-2}$ or softer.
-On the other hand, magnetar engines produce neutrinos via the $p\gamma$ channel with CRs accelerated at polar-cap or reconnection, which make the neutrino spectra much harder than the canonical one, typically $dN/dE_\nu \sim E_\nu^{-1}$ with the spectral peak at EeV energies.
+The main differences of neutrino signals in these two models are their expected neutrino spectra: CSM interaction SNe produce neutrinos via $pp$ channel with shock-accelerated CRs, which leads to the canonical spectra of $dN/dE_\nu \sim E_\nu^{-2}$ or softer \citep[e.g.][]{kimura2024arXiv240918935K}.
+On the other hand, magnetar engines produce neutrinos via the $p\gamma$ channel with CRs accelerated at polar-cap or reconnection, which make the neutrino spectra much harder than the canonical one, typically $dN/dE_\nu \sim E_\nu^{-1}$ with the spectral peak at EeV energies \citep[e.g.][]{muchopadhyay2024arXiv240704767M}.
 Considering these features, central-engine SLSNe are likely to produce multiplet signals with PeV-EeV energies.
 Thus, the current multiplet alert with TeV-PeV energies should be most likely associated with the interaction-powered SLSNe.